mabruzzo/pairwise/README.md

-# pairwise
+# pairstat-rs
 [![codecov](https://codecov.io/gh/mabruzzo/pairwise/graph/badge.svg?token=56Z7H1GNK8)](https://codecov.io/gh/mabruzzo/pairwise)

 An experimental rust package that provides low-level functionality for computing two-point statistics (e.g. correlation functions and structure functions).

+> [!NOTE]
+> We are in the process of renaming the crate from pairwise to pairstat in order to improve searchability (pairwise testing is a common term)

-Ideally, the goal is to replace the C++ code within [pyvsf](https://github.com/mabruzzo/pyvsf) with this code.
+Ideally, the goal is to replace the C++ code within [pyvsf](https://github.com/mabruzzo/pyvsf) with bindings to this crate (this will coincide an overhaul to the API).

 > [!NOTE]
 > The remainder of this document describes some assorted ideas.
 They probably need to be distributed within actual documentation before we make a formal release.